-You can avoid these sort of complex, circular or meaningless arguments by writing down clearly and simply what you have agreed.
+You can avoid all sorts of complex, circular or meaningless arguments about what your contract means by writing down clearly and simply what you have agreed.
+That way, when the courts are asked to interpret it, their view should match yours!

 The court tries to work out what the parties meant – but didn’t quite manage to clearly state – in their contract.
 As it cannot see into the parties’ minds, it bases its interpretation on: